albertdev/dotfiles/doc/apps.md

       This affects the Ctrl+N shortcut and is useful for precise movement in audio files (where you can't move a single video frame forward because there are is no video).
     - Set the video player's volume to 100%, otherwise it starts at 75%
+    - In the waveform view, click the "Center" button next to the zoom and play controls.
+    - In the waveform view, check the "Select current subtitle when playing" option.
+    - Right click on the list view's columns, enable the "Chars/sec" and "Gap" columns.